Papaya Coconut (song)

 "Papaya Coconut" is a song, written by Ingela Forsman and Lasse Holm.
 It was recorded with lyrics in Swedish by Kikki Danielsson on her 1986 album Papaya Coconut, and is one of her most famous recordings.
 The lyrics are about travelling from the Earth's colder places to its hotter places.
-The song was a Svensktoppen #1 hit, being at the chart for 12 weeks from January 11-March 29, 1987.
+The song was a Svensktoppen #1 hit, being at the chart for 12 weeks from 11 January to 29 March 1987.

 Kikki Danielsson's original recording of the song also appears in the 2014 film The Anderssons Rock the Mountains.

 Papaya Coconut (Come Along)

-In 1998 Kikki Danielsson recorded the song together with Dr. Alban, with lyrics in English written by Dr. Alban, and released it on the single Dr. Alban vs. Kikki Danielsson - Papaya Coconut (Come Along), which was released on September 21, 1998.
+In 1998 Kikki Danielsson recorded the song together with Dr. Alban, with lyrics in English written by Dr. Alban, and released it on the single Dr. Alban vs. Kikki Danielsson - Papaya Coconut (Come Along), which was released on 21 September 1998.
 The music was re-arranged from classical Svensktoppen pop to Eurodance, and for that reason more like a Dr. Alban song than a Kikki Danielsson song.
 The single peaked at #22 at the Swedish singles chart.
 This version was also included as the last track on the 1999 Kikki Danielssons orkester album Dagar som kommer och går.